nbalestra/ai-workshop/Exercise2.md

 ## Test the agent

 1. Run the project and check it starts without any errors.
+    If prompted select "Start new" in case your Mule runtime was already running.

     ![]({{ page.assets}}/8.png)